Statistical tools to assist in fundraising submissions

 Many grantmakers allow or even encourage you to include the value of volunteer labour.
 Often, they even have a field for this on a grant application form budget.

-Based on May 2017 to May 2018 Australian Bureau of Statistics (ABS) figures, volunteers are now worth $41.72 per hour (if you look at what you probably would’ve had to pay for the services if you hadn't got it from a volunteer).
+Based on NSW peak volunteering body, Centre for Volunteering's Cost of Volunteering Calculator, volunteers are now worth $43.27 per hour (if you look at what you probably would’ve had to pay for the services if you hadn't got it from a volunteer).
+You can estimate the average cost per hour by entering in ‘1’ in the ‘All ages’ field and selecting ‘Per Year’ in the ‘How are you estimating volunteer hours?’ field.

 If you don't know what an hour of your volunteer's time is worth (and don't want to ask), search for the latest ABS statistics on average wages for that profession, or check the PayScale website.